 - Day 1 offers exercises and self-study questionnaires that help learners recognize the components of their unconscious status quo while identifying skills necessary for greater excellence: specifically, what they do that works and what they do that doesn’t work, and how their current skills match up with their unique definition of excellence within the course parameters.
 Once they learn exactly what is missing among their current skill sets, and they determine what, specifically, they need to add to achieve excellence, then they know exactly what they need to learn.

-- Day 2 enables learners to create a route to supplement their current skills then tests for, and manages, acceptance and resistance.
-Only then do new behaviors get introduced and practiced.
+- Day 2 enables learners to create a route in their brains that carry the core beliefs of the new content to be added and then tests for, and manages, acceptance and resistance.
+Only then does new information and new behaviors get introduced and practiced.